 Although all of our GoKo holidays promise to warm your hearts, we don’t want it to contribute to warming the planet.

-For every trip booked with us, we support a 3-step carbon offset scheme to calculate and neutralise your holiday footprint, allowing you to travel conscious free.
+Upon request, we can help you go Carbon Neutral.
+Thanks for our contacts, we can support a 3-step carbon offset scheme to calculate and neutralise your holiday footprint, allowing you to travel conscious free.
 This covers every step of the journey where you travel with us, from international flights to hotel heating, transport, food and more.